 Check out our review of the Honeywell Lyric 2 to learn more.

 The Arlo is — in some ways — the most advanced of these cameras and includes smart-platform integration.

-You can pair it up with Google Assistant and Amazon’s Alexa.
+You can pair it up with Google Assistant, Apple HomeKit and Amazon Alexa.
 It’s wireless, weather proof and comes with complimentary seven-day cloud storage.

 It’s almost as if the Arlo is an upgrade to the Lynx, however the Arlo’s field of view is only 110 degrees and does not allow for two-way audio.
 So no truck driver make-believe for me….